The ex-Muslim activist trap

 I don’t see how it’s remotely bigoted or hateful to report accurately about the contents of the Qur’an and Sunnah and to show, as I do in my work, how those teachings influence the actions of the Muslims who are active Islamic jihadis, which of course is by no means all of them.
 Now when it comes to ex-Muslims, there’s a split and I’m sure you're well—probably much more aware of this than I am—there are some ex-Muslims who are very happy to work with me and I’m very happy to work with them.

 Spencer goes on to name some of the “ex-Muslims who are very happy to work with me”: Noni Darwish, Waffa Sultan, Ibn Warraq… What immediately stands out about these ex-Muslims is that they are all a generation ahead of Harris Sultan.
 This is highly significant, because in their day, and mine, the culture of competing cults, euphemistically called “communities,” had not yet displaced the free world of freely-associating individuals making common cause for a common good.
-The idea that opposing Islam is something owned by ex-Muslims and that others may qualify as “allies” supporting them is the prism through which Harris Sultan apprehends the world.
+The idea that opposing Islam is something owned by ex-Muslims and that others may qualify as “allies” supporting them, is the prism through which Harris Sultan apprehends the world.
 Spencer’s words would have made little sense to him.

 In reaching out to Abdullah Sameer, who had accused him of anti-Muslim bigotry, Spencer apparently offered him, “copies of my books for free.”
 He sent Sameer a pdf of The History of Jihad, and reports Sameer as saying that, “He didn't see anything wrong with it or anything that he disagreed with.”
 This is tosh.
 It is unlikely that Sameer even read it.
-His preference for such hefty tomes as Everything Is F*cked, by Marwan Books.
+His preference for such hefty tomes such as Everything Is F*cked, by Marwan Books.
 Who is Abdullah Sameer, a silly lightweight, to pass judgement on the serious work of a renowned scholar when he’d hardly make it past the first page?

 Sameer’s opportunity to raise his Islamic apologetics credentials was Spencer reporting, on Jihad Watch, the story of a Muslim who killed one of his wives in the Netherlands and then going on to Germany, where he killed another of his wives.
 Spencer’s crime, apparently, was to draw a connection to the effects of the culture of violence, especially towards wives, nurtured by Qur’anic teachings such as 4:34 and various Hadiths.
 Spencer recalls, “Abdullah went after this saying, ‘Are you saying that Islamic law allows for the killing of one’s wife?’ and of course I wasn’t and I hadn’t.”
 Spencer might not have said that Islamic law allows for the killing of one’s wife, but I wish he had, because it does.
 Where a husband finds his wife in bed with another man, “…it is allowed to the husband to slay that man; and if the woman were consenting to his act, it is allowed to her husband to slay her also.”[3]